• Skip to secondary menu

 Kick Pleats

-If we are to join the inverted pleats along the fold edges that is a short distance from the top, then we will get kick pleats.
-In 1940, designers added kick pleats to the back of some traditional tighter fitting skirts to make movement in then easier and provide comfort to the wearer.
+If we are to join the inverted pleats along the fold edges that are a short distance from the top, then we will get kick pleats.
+In 1940, designers added kick pleats to the back of some traditional tighter-fitting skirts to make movement in them easier and provide comfort to the wearer.
 Kick pleats now are most common on the shorter side as they lead up from the bottom of the hem.

 8. Fancy Pleats